REMEMBERING LISA WARREN JOHNSON

 Snacking on Raw Vegetables in 1973

 Lisa was an adventurous traveler.
 At the end of her first year at Head Start, she asked me to care for her beloved classroom guinea pigs while she went into the wilds.
 The following summer, the guinea pigs returned to my house, along with a six-toed calico cat named Splotch who also needed room and board while Lisa traveled to Machu Picchu in Peru.
 Our friendship deepened when Lisa left Head Start to take a teaching position at Upland School, Boulder’s first alternative elementary school, where my daughter became her student.
 Eventually Lisa left Upland to take a teaching position at University Hill Elementary, followed by one at Eisenhower Elementary.
-Over many years I visited each of her spectacular classrooms.
 From her first year as a teacher, Lisa had an innate sense of what interested young children.
 She filled her classrooms with her own carefully curated collections of arts and craft materials, musical instruments, supplies for science experiments, friendly animals, and favorite books.
 Each learning environment she created was more impressive than the last.

 Lisa with her fiance

 Steve Kent Clark August 23, 1975

 In the fall of 1975, Lisa began making plans for her first and only wedding.
 She and Steven Kent Clarke were to be married in the spring.
 I can still see her on her knees planting hundreds of tulip bulbs in the flower beds bordering the large backyard of her home on 11th Street in anticipation of their May garden wedding.